 The workshops cover topics that we have learned are of interest to seniors.
 There is also effort made to address questions participants have that may not be part of a topic addressed at the workshop.
 Workshops also aim to have a local person from the financial industry who can serve as a resource person for questions participants have.
 The workshops are conducted by outstanding facilitators with extensive experience.

-If you would be interested in the possibility of a workshop for seniors in your community, please contact us.
+If you would be interested in working with us to host a virtual workshop for seniors in your community, please contact us.

 - Workshops focus content aligned to the interests and questions common among seniors;

 - Workshops are organized in collaboration with local mayors and seniors’ organizations;

 - Workshop atmosphere is casual, friendly, and responsive to the interests and questions of participants;

 - Materials are provided as reference to participants and the “Managing Your Money in Canada” website complements the workshop and is a source of ongoing help for seniors.